bibleexchange/courses/book-of-romans/001_doctrinal/803_patiently-wait-for-the-adoption.md

 d.
 It is a Deliverance
 i.
 First to the Overcomer			I Pt.1:3-5 ii.
 Then to Creation				Rom.8:20-22
-1. The Time of the Manifesting of the Son’s of God
+1. The Time of the Manifesting of the Son&apos;s of God
 I. Appointed of the Father			Gal.4:2
 1. In these last days                      		 I Pt.
 1:4-5
-2. Not according to man’s desire
+2. Not according to man&apos;s desire
 3. Not according to the flesh
 a.
 No fleshly revelation
 b.
 No fleshly prophecy